casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 </details>
 <br></br>

-**Example 4:**
+**Example 4 - Query a value using the account hash and named keys:**

 It is also possible to check the state of a specific contract variable in global state given the account hash under which the contract was installed.
+Here we query the named key "count", stored under another key identifying the contract and named "counter".

 ```bash
 casper-client query-global-state \